 By Crawford Crenshaw, Kate Dixon, Jim Grode and Friends of the Mountains-to-Sea Trail

 This 66-mile segment parallels the Neuse River as it flows from the outskirts of Raleigh—North Carolina’s capital city—to Johnston County’s rural southeastern corner.
-Over 39 miles of the route are on several stretches of paved, multi-use greenway, the longest of which is over 17 miles.
+More than 37 miles of the route are on several stretches of paved, multi-use greenway, the longest of which is over 17 miles.
 (The current route incorporates a long-term detour around a section of the Neuse River Greenway that is closed at least until 2024 due to a major sewer project.)
 The trail crosses the Neuse River several times, affording scenic views of the river, the surrounding floodplain, and wildlife.

 The route also leads hikers to the bustling downtowns of Johnston County’s two largest towns—Clayton and Smithfield, the county seat—and past rolling farmland used to grow tobacco, cotton, grapes for wine, fruits, and vegetables.
 The eastern end of the route is at Howell Woods Environmental Learning Center in the heart of a vast, wilderness Neuse floodplain known as the Let’Lones.